Jack Pfefer: Exposing the work

 In 1932, a contractual dispute caused an eventual rift between Curley and Londos, and the New York territory quickly deteriorated without its top drawing card.
 Pfefer therefore abandoned Curley in favor of Londos' group in early 1933; but later that November, a peace accord was signed between Curley's East Coast promotion and the Tom Packs/Jim Londos alliance that was dominating in the Midwest.
 The agreement subsequently extended the Trust's influence throughout all of North America, with Curley, Packs, Mondt, Fabiani, Ed White, and Paul Bowser all agreeing to share the profits evenly.
 As a result, Jack Pfefer consequently found himself without any allies, as he was stuck on the outside looking in on the industry's powerful new coalition.
 Ostracized by his fellow wrestling peers, a bitter Pfefer looked to exact revenge, and he therefore arranged an interview with Dan Parker, who was the sports editor for the New York Daily Mirror.
 Pfefer subsequently took the unprecedented step of revealing most of pro wrestling's secrets and inner workings, freely admitting the sport's "fakery" and theatrics.
 Although fans had long suspected that pro wrestling was worked, Pfefer had introduced a feeling of cynicism among the mainstream press that they were being used as promotional "chumps" by Curley and his associates; and in a now-famous headline, the November 19, 1934 New York Daily News covered an impending Jim Londos vs. Everett Marshall bout by proclaiming, "Londos and Marshall meet at Garden tonight for 26th time.
 Score - Londos 26, Marshall 0."

-As a result of Pfefer's stunning admission, pro wrestling had suddenly become a laughingstock, and sportswriters no longer covered its results since it was no longer deemed to be "legitimate competition."
-Furthermore, with the nation immersed in the Great Depression, pro wrestling gates plummeted in New York; and in October 1934, Ring magazine proclaimed the end of "honest-to-goodness wrestling matches."
-With the New York territory in shambles, Pfefer then began promoting light-heavyweights along with Columbus booker Al Haft and Charlie & Willie Johnson.
-Moreover, Pfefer again plotted against his former partners when he paid Dick Shikat to shoot on the Trust's new champion Danno O'Mahoney; and on March 2, 1936, Shikat betrayed Curley en route to "stealing" the championship.
+Pfefer again plotted against his former partners when he paid Dick Shikat to shoot on the Trust's new champion Danno O'Mahoney; and on March 2, 1936, Shikat betrayed Curley en route to "stealing" the championship.
 The Trust subsequently filed an injunction against Shikat; but before the trial ever got started, Toots Mondt paid Pfefer $17,000 to double-cross Haft and his champion, Ali Baba, by maneuvering the title onto Dave Levin on April 24, 1936.
 Pfefer then sold Levin's contract to Curley and Mondt in order to re-establish his industry ties; however, the Trust ultimately blew up when the other promoters refused to work alongside Pfefer, thus ending the alliance as each territory began promoting its separate titleholders.